TULiberalArts/Anthropology/pages/research-labs.md

 ---
-title: Research Labs
+# global predefined variables
 permalink: /research-labs/
 layout: tla_page
+published: true
+# meta-data variables
+title: Research Labs
+description: >-
 keywords: 'anthropology, labs, teaching, visual, biology, linguistics, media, skeletal'
-description: >-
-published: true
+# custom variables
+sidebar: false
 ---
 The Department of Anthropology provides a number of hands-on training opportunities in research-active labs.
 Classroom lectures are great tools for providing foundational knowledge, but one of the best ways to study anthropology is by doing anthropological work.
 At Temple University, students in our Anthropology program get the opportunity for hands-on learning in our [biology](#biological-anthropology-research-lab), [linguistic](#linguistic-anthropology-laboratory) and [media](#media-anthropology-laboratory) labs.